 Can you guess the manatee’s closest living relative?
 An ELEPHANT!
 They can use their snouts to push food in to their mouths, the same way elephants use their trunks.
 They have 3 to 4 nails on each flipper.

-The Florida manatee is an endangered species!
+The Florida manatee is an threatened species!
 They face many threats, both natural and human related:

 If manatees find trash items floating in their environment they may want to check it out.
 They can become entangled in fishing nets or lines.
 If these lines wrap tightly around the manatee’s limbs and bodies, it can cause circulation problems and infections.